 - Tilting your head up to look at something

-To diagnose BPPV, your health care provider may perform a test called the Dix-Hallpike maneuver.
+To diagnose BPPV, your provider may perform a test called the Dix-Hallpike maneuver.

 - Your provider holds your head in a certain position.
 Then you are asked to lie quickly backward over a table.

 - As you do this, your provider will look for abnormal eye movements and ask if you feel like you are spinning.